sampsyo/cs6120/content/blog/2020-12-20-bril-algebraic-data-types/index.md

  - `sum<product<int, int>, bool>`
  - `product<sum<int, bool>, int>`

-Note that while sum types with duplicate constructors (e.g. `sum<int, int>`) can be declared with the above type definitions, as we will see, it is not possible to differentiate between different constructors of the same type at runtime, so such sum types are not useful.
+Note that while sum types with duplicate constructors (e.g., `sum<int, int>`) can be declared with the above type definitions, as we will see, it is not possible to differentiate between different constructors of the same type at run time, so such sum types are not useful.

 I considered adding a subtyping rule for sum types that would permit